the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00_networking/labs/lab3_riddle_client/_index.md

                 print("  • {}: {}".format(key,value))

         else:
+            error_json = response.json()
             print('Server {} Error.
 Try again...'.format(response.status_code))
+            print('-- {}'.format(error_json['errors'][0]))
 ```
 - `line 5:` stores the full URL address of where to get one riddle.
-- `lines 7-9:` stores the payload in dictionary
+- `lines 7-9:` stores the payload in a dictionary.
 - `line 11:` sends an HTTP GET request with the payload to the server and stores the response.
 - `lines 13-17:` If the HTTP request was sucessful, it prints a single riddle with each of its properties in a bulleted list.
   - `line 14:` converts the response from the server into JSON.
-- `line 14-15`: If the HTTP request was unsuccessful, it prints the error status code.
+- `line 19-22`: If the HTTP request was unsuccessful, it prints the error status code and the error message.

 ---

-## [2] Add to the Client
+## [3] Add to the Client

 **Your job is to write 2 modules for `RiddleClient.py`:**
+- `new_riddle(user_question, user_answer)` - should allow the user to input a riddle question and answer, send a post request, and print the newly added riddle
-- `guess_riddle(user_chosen_id, user_guess)` - should allow the user to guess a specific riddle and print a message telling the user is their guess was correct or incorrect
+- `guess_riddle(user_chosen_id, user_guess)` - should allow the user to guess a specific riddle, send a post request, and print a message telling the user is their guess was correct or incorrect
-- `new_riddle(user_question, user_answer)` - should allow the user to input a riddle answer and question, and then send a post request

 ---